With cigars and crystal, Volvo makes eyes at Chinese rich

 Volvo CFO Hans Oscarsson said moving into the premium range would eventually allow Volvo to reach margins of around 8 percent, compared with 1.6 percent last year.
 But for the moment, investment was the main task, so far funded in-house.

-”The owners have been pretty patient with Volvo,“ said Oscarsson. ”We are not profit-maximizing this company.
+“The owners have been pretty patient with Volvo,” said Oscarsson.
+“We are not profit-maximising this company.
 We are not stressed by quarterly reports.
 Of course we could have done better results, but that would sacrifice the long term.”
+(Editing by Will Waterman)